-Your symbol is Hexagram eight, which discusses the accord between members of a family, state, or society.
-If all signs indicate that the leader is virtuous and worthy, people will respect that leader.
+Hexagram Eight discusses the accord between members of a family, state, or society.
+If all signs indicate the leader is virtuous and worthy, people will respect the leader.
 Those who remain skeptical are unlucky because they will lose their way.

 The first line, yin, shows one whose heart is a vessel filled with sincerity.
 Accord with such a person brings good fortune, so it is wise to go out of one's way to encourage harmony.

 The fifth line, yang, shows a king chasing game in three directions, but because the townspeople understand he is hunting, they do not become alarmed.
-Make intentions clear so people do not become wary when you act.
-This will bring balance.
+The subject has made their intentions clear so people are ready for what happens next.

 To the reader: Most of the hexagrams have at least one line that predicts bad results, but that does NOT mean you are fated to that result.
 The hexagrams illustrate different attitudes, so study the actions and reactions to learn the attitudes that will lead to better outcomes.